fenderdigital/flask-philo/documentation/source/db/postgresql-orm.rst

 ``BaseModel`` exposes a number of methods for retrieving and manipulating data.

-Here's 3 examples of models with some simple properties and examples of how you can use them in your application:
+Here are 3 examples of models with some simple properties and examples of how you can use them in your application:

 ::